lyfar/awa-docs/docs/features/terms-policy-v0-2.md

 <FeatureSummary />

 ## Narrative
-T&C / Policy v0.2 introduces the in-app legal hub.
-Instead of linking out to PDFs or external webpages, AWATERRA presents Terms, Privacy, and data use explanations in a native sheet managed through the Admin Area CMS.
-Each document tracks effective dates, locale translations, and a concise summary so users understand what changed.
-When policies update, the system prompts users to acknowledge the new version and stores consent timestamps tied to their profile.
+T&C / Policy v0.2 brings the legal hub in-app, so Terms, Privacy, and data practices load from the CMS with effective dates, locale coverage, and short change summaries.
+Users acknowledge updates right inside the sheet and we log consent against their profile for compliance.

-The experience centers on transparency.
-The top banner shows the current version, effective date, and a link to the change log.
-Sections break the document into expandable accordions (data usage, subscriptions, feedback handling).
-For offline scenarios, the client caches the last acknowledged version and surfaces a “Will sync on reconnection” banner.
-Support agents can reference the same content through the info page, ensuring consistent wording across channels.
+Sections stay lightweight—expandable accordions for data use, subscriptions, feedback handling—with cached copies for offline viewing and links to the change log.
+Support references the same content through the Info page, keeping language consistent everywhere.

 ## Interaction
 1. User taps “Terms & Privacy” from Profile, onboarding footer, or notification prompt.